Quantum Time-Space Tradeoffs for Matrix Problems: Introduction

 \begin{proposition}[Theorem 3.3 in \cite{HM21}] Let $\calC$ be a quantum circuit that for each $j\le t$ applies unitary $U_j$ after the $j$-th query.
 Let $\calS$ be the unitary operation and $\calR$ be the recording query oracle from \cref{def-recording-query-oracle}.
 Let

 be the states of $\calC$ with oracle $\calO$ or $\calR$ respectively.
 Then $\ket{\psi_t} = \calS \ket{\phi_t}$. \end{proposition}

 In other words, it is impossible to distinguish the final state $\ket{\psi_T}$ of a circuit with standard oracle $\calO$ from the output with recording oracle $\calR$ if we apply $\calS$ to the registers of $\calR$ after the final query.
-Thus we can conclude that the success probability of a quantum circuit with $T$ queries is given by $\norm{\Pi_{succ} \ket{\psi_T}}^2 = \norm{\Pi_{succ} \calS \ket{\phi_T}}^2$.
+Thus we can conclude that the success probability of a quantum circuit with $T$ queries producing a partial assignment of $k$ correct output values is given by $\norm{\Pi_{k} \ket{\psi_T}}^2 = \norm{\Pi_{k} \calS \ket{\phi_T}}^2$.
 Note that while $\ket{\phi_T}$ may have inputs in the $\perp$ state, \cref{prop:recording-equiv} tells us that $\calS \ket{\phi_T}$ will never have an input in the $\perp$ state.
-This means that when considering recording query oracles, it is safe to keep our current definitions of $\Pi_{succ}$ and $\Pi_{q(w)}$ which will always project out any basis state where an input is assigned to $\perp$.
+This means that when considering recording query oracles, it is safe to keep our current definitions of $\Pi_{k}$ and $\Pi_{q(w)}$ which will always project out any basis state where an input is assigned to $\perp$.
 We will leverage the following property of $\ket{\phi_T}$ to bound the success probability of quantum circuits with at most $T$ queries.

+\begin{definition} Let $\Gamma_t$ be the set of all elements $(\domain\cup \{\bot\})^n$ with at most $t$ non-$\bot$ elements.
+This is the set of indices for all recording query basis states associated with quantum algorithms that make at most $t$ queries. \end{definition}